SYSU-STAR/EPIC/README.md

 ```bash
 source ./devel/setup.zsh && roslaunch epic_planner garage.launch
 ```
+Trigger the quadrotor by the `2D Nav Goal` in Rviz.

 You can replace `garage` with other maps.
 We provide three test scenarios: `garage`, `cave` and `factory`.

 Our simulation environment is developed based on the GPU version of MARSIM.
 So if you don't have a GPU, you may need to make some necessary modifications to the simulator.